Counterfactual conditional: Belief revision

 In the belief revision framework, counterfactuals are treated using a formal implementation of the Ramsey test.
 In these systems, a counterfactual A > B holds if and only if the addition of A to the current body of knowledge has B as a consequence.
 This condition relates counterfactual conditionals to belief revision, as the evaluation of A > B can be done by first revising the current knowledge with A and then checking whether B is true in what results.
 Revising is easy when A is consistent with the current beliefs, but can be hard otherwise.
 Every semantics for belief revision can be used for evaluating conditional statements.
 Conversely, every method for evaluating conditionals can be seen as a way for performing revision.

 Ginsberg

 Ginsberg (1986) has proposed a semantics for conditionals which assumes that the current beliefs form a set of propositional formulae, considering the maximal sets of these formulae that are consistent with A, and adding A to each.
 The rationale is that each of these maximal sets represents a possible state of belief in which A is true that is as similar as possible to the original one.
 The conditional statement A > B therefore holds if and only if B is true in all such sets.

 The grammar of counterfactuality

 Languages use different strategies for expressing counterfactuality.
-Some have a dedicated counterfactual morphemes, while others recruit morphemes which otherwise express tense, aspect, mood, or a combination thereof.
+Some have dedicated counterfactual morphemes, while others recruit morphemes which otherwise express tense, aspect, mood, or a combination thereof.
 Since the early 2000s, linguists, philosophers of language, and philosophical logicians have intensely studied the nature of this grammatical marking, and it continues to be an active area of study.